 Things You Need to Consider with Temperatures

-Once the warm air is circulating around the office, with the help of destratification fans, an optimal office temperature can be maintained.
+Once the warm air heating is on and is circulating around the office, with the help of destratification fans, an optimal office temperature can be maintained.
 However, it can go from one extreme to another; if you are using heaters, make sure that the controllers are set correctly, as being too warm can also affect productivity in a negative way.

 If the temperature of a workplace becomes relatively high, it can lead to heat stress, especially for people working in warehouses, who must wear a lot of heavy protective safety equipment.
 Employers should consider both extremes of temperatures.
 If it is particularly warm, allow some extra time for your workers, rotate your staff around regularly, and consider any risk assessments to ensure the safety of you and your colleagues.